dyljcarter/repo-carter-et-al-2025/README.md

    University of Wollongong
 ## Acknowledgments
 - Analysis uses the NeuroSpec 2.0 toolbox by Dr David Halliday et al. ([GitHub](https://github.com/dmhalliday/NeuroSpec))
-- Thank you to Dr David Halliday and Dr Tjeerd Boonstra for their assistance with intermuscular coherence analysis implementation
+- Thank you to Dr David Halliday and Dr Tjeerd Boonstra for their assistance with intermuscular coherence analysis implementation.